rschristopher/ischristtrue.com/src/modern-views/free-will.md

     For we are **fellow workers** with God: ye are God's husbandry, ye are God's building.

 Orthodox synergism is notably different from Roman Catholic synergism as well as rational Arminian synergism, in that the orthodox view affirms God's absolute sovereignty through Christ's divine will, while simultaneously affirming man's free will through Christ's human will.
-This does not compromise on irresistible grace nor total depravity, nor any of the five points of Calvinism.
+This does not compromise on irresistible grace nor total depravity, nor any of the five points of Calvinism (though it does disagree with reprobation).
 In fact, it becomes clear that Calvinism speaks of Christ's divine will while making no claims about Christ's human will and the necessary implications to man's free will.
+Or rather, this is why Calvinists find reprobation (double predestination) so controversial.

 Ultimately, the creator of the universe became flesh, became man -- the divine Logos incarnate.
 And as such lived with sinless perfection, participating in the divine will through His human will.